-(a) a mechanized feller or limber is provided with:

-(i) adequate protection for the operator, including protection against any falling tree or part of a tree; and

-(ii) a cab for the operator with two exits through which the operator can readily escape; and

-(b) a mechanized feller is designed and equipped to direct the fall of the tree away from the mechanized feller.

-(a) no worker operates a mechanized feller or limber in a location where the stability of the machine cannot be assured; and

-(b) no worker operates a mechanized feller within 60 metres of a worker who may be endangered by a falling tree or part of a tree.

-(3) A worker shall not:

-(a) operate a mechanized feller or limber in a location where the stability of the machine cannot be assured; or

-(b) operate a mechanized feller within 60 metres of a worker who may be endangered by a falling tree or part of a tree.
+- 397(1) An employer or contractor shall ensure that: - (a) a mechanized feller or limber is provided with: - (i) adequate protection for the operator, including protection against any falling tree or part of a tree; and - (ii) a cab for the operator with two exits through which the operator can readily escape; and - (b) a mechanized feller is designed and equipped to direct the fall of the tree away from the mechanized feller. - (2) An employer or contractor shall ensure that: - (a) no worker operates a mechanized feller or limber in a location where the stability of the machine cannot be assured; and - (b) no worker operates a mechanized feller within 60 metres of a worker who may be endangered by a falling tree or part of a tree. - (3) A worker shall not: - (a) operate a mechanized feller or limber in a location where the stability of the machine cannot be assured; or - (b) operate a mechanized feller within 60 metres of a worker who may be endangered by a falling tree or part of a tree.